Update: The release dates of the 4K 144Hz monitors have been delayed for Q3 2018 while the 3440×1440 200Hz models are pushed for Q4 2018.

 Some of the recently announced gaming monitors with these TN panels are the AOC AG273QCX and the AOC AG273QCG with 0.5ms response time speed and limited HDR support.

-In November 2017, AUO will also develop panels intended for professional purposes.
+In November 2017, AUO will also develop panels intended for professional color-critical purposes.
 The 32-inch IPS panel will feature 384-zone localized dimming, 1,000-nit peak brightness, 4K UHD resolution, and 95% DCI-P3 color gamut for full HDR support.

 Lastly, in Q3 2018, there are plans for 32-inch VA panels with limited HDR support via 600-nit peak brightness, 95% DCI-P3, and 8-zone edge-lit backlight.
 These VA panels will be available in both 60Hz and 165Hz variants.